-- Research and Mentorships.
-Each McNair student will select a faculty mentor from the discipline in which he/she hopes to pursue graduate study and will receive a stipend after conducting research under the guidance of that mentor.
+- Research and Mentorships Each McNair student will select a faculty mentor from the discipline in which they hope to pursue graduate study and will receive a stipend after conducting research under the guidance of that mentor.
 Students may also have the opportunity to attend professional conferences with their mentors, where they may meet distinguished scholars and learn more about their chosen fields.

-Every year, the U.S. Department of Education sponsors 15-20 McNair scholars at John Jay College.
-Learn more about the McNair Scholarship recipients and their research:
+Every year, the U.S. Department of Education sponsors up to 27 McNair scholars at John Jay College.

-The McNair program has a robust and diverse representation of mentors from various disciplines, including Economics, Psychology, Philosophy, Political Science, African American studies, English, Sociology, Law & Police Science, and History.
-Learn more about the McNair mentors and their research:
+The McNair program has a robust and diverse representation of mentors from various disciplines, including Economics, Psychology, Philosophy, Political Science, African American studies, English, Sociology, Law & Police Science and History.

 McNair News and Events

-Congratulations to the McNair scholars who got accepted to the graduate programs.
-More>
+- Congratulations to the McNair scholars who got accepted to the graduate programs!

 McNair Newsletter & Journal